oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

 Defining an Action
 ==================

-Root element of configuration is "workflows".
-Under this element workflows can be defined.
+Root element of configuration is "actions".
+Under this element actions can be defined.

 Single action configuration has next properties: